+Additionally, you may find yourself in leadership positions as you advance in your career.
 The human services field is always in need of those who feel a call to leadership.
 Developing the knowledge and understanding the tools required to help a human services organization perform at its highest level is a fantastic first step on your road to a fulfilling career in human services administration.
 Many degree programs will include an emphasis on developing abilities in the areas of program planning, evaluation, leadership, supervision, and decision making.

 Community Tool Box (2017) Assessing Community Needs and Resources retrieved at https://ctb.ku.edu/en/table-of-contents/assessment/assessing-community-needs-and-resources

 Petrick, Joseph. (n.d.).
 The Role of Caseworkers.
 Work - Chron.com.
 Retrieved from http://work.chron.com/role-caseworkers-23053.html

 Rothman, J. (2008) Multi Modes of Intervention at the Macro Level, Journal of Community Practice, 15:4, 11-40, DOI: 10.1300/J125v15n04_02 retrieved at https://doi.org/10.1300/J125v15n04_02